Amounts are adjusted based on the destination/outgoing account’s asset and Rafiki’s configured exchange rates service.

 Local STREAM Server

 The connector attempts to extract and decode the payment tag from a received ILP packet’s destination address.
-If it is successfully able to match the tag with a locally managed Open Payments payment pointer or incoming payment, it will not forward the packet.
+If it is successfully able to match the tag with a locally managed Open Payments wallet address or incoming payment, it will not forward the packet.
 The connector will credit the corresponding balance as well as track the total amount received for the STREAM connection in Redis in order to support STREAM receipts.

 If the ILP packet’s destination address corresponds to a configured peer, the connector will forward the packet to the peer over HTTP along with the peer’s configured HTTP